mmajerni/kamelet-catalog/test/ftp/sink/README.md

 The test performs the following high level steps:

 *Preparation*
-- Create and start Http test service as a sink for the Kamelet binding
+- Create and start Http test service as a sink for the Pipe
 - Expose the service on a given target port

 *Scenario*
-- Configure and create the Kamelet binding that uses the sink (kafka-sink to uri)
+- Configure and create the Pipe that uses the sink (kafka-sink to uri)
 - Wait for the Camel K integration to start
 - Verify that the binding has performed the content as expected by verifying the file content on the FTP server instance

 *Cleanup*
-- Delete the Kamelet binding
+- Delete the Pipe
 - Delete the test Http service

 ## Installation